BRISTOL INTANGIBLE CULTURAL HERITAGE CAMPAIGN

 Your influence and support for this campaign could play a crucial role in ensuring that Bristol’s street art heritage is formally recognised as culturally significant.

-Following the UK’s recent ratification of the UNESCO 2003 Convention (external link) for the Safeguarding of Intangible Cultural Heritage, there is an opportunity to have Bristol’s street art in all it’s forms, recognised globally.
+Following the UK’s recent ratification of the UNESCO 2003 Convention ( link) for the Safeguarding of Intangible Cultural Heritage, there is an opportunity to have Bristol’s street art in all it’s forms, recognised globally.

 Once Bristol Street Art has been included on the UK’s National Inventory of Intangible Cultural Heritage, it is one more simple step to be recognised worldwide by UNESCO.